-How members of the public can submit language access complaints/questions/requests: As outlined on OATH's webpage on language access: "If you have questions or concerns related to translation or interpretation services that are provided by OATH you can contact the Language Access Coordinator by submitting this contact form and choosing 'Language Access Inquiry/Complaint' on the Message Topic dropdown menu."
-See https://www1.nyc.gov/site/oath/about/language-access-plan.page.
+In addition to contacting 311, OATH's webpage on language access states: "If you have questions or concerns related to translation or interpretation services that are provided by OATH you can contact the Language Access Coordinator by submitting this contact form and choosing 'Language Access Inquiry/Complaint' on the Message Topic dropdown menu."
+See https://www1.nyc.gov/site/oath/about/ language-access-plan.page.